 We have recently changed our choir structure and the new times are below.
 Rehearsals are held at Summercroft Primary School in Bishop’s Stortford:

-Rehearsals follow as much as possible the pattern of school terms, with a week off for half term.
-There is also usually a midweek rehearsal the week before each concert.
+Rehearsals follow as much as possible the pattern of school terms, with a break for half term.
+Extra midweek or Saturday rehearsals may be organised before a concert.

 What performance opportunities are there for members?